1X Technologies Unleashes New Research Model

 1X Technologies Advanced Model to Enhance Robot Training in Home Environments

-1X has developed a world model that serves as a virtual simulator for its robots, capable of imagining how the environment will change in response to various robot actions.
+1X has started using a world model that serves as a virtual simulator for its robots, capable of imagining how the environment will change in response to various robot actions.
 This model can predict complex interactions with objects, from rigid bodies to deformable items like laundry.

 Source: https://www.1x.tech/discover/1x-world-model